 How to build the perfect Deep Learning Computer and save thousands of dollars

 This is part 2 of 3 in the Deep Learning Computer Series.
-Part 1 is ‘Why building is 10x cheaper than AWS’ and Part 3 is ‘How to benchmark performance’.
-See new photos and updates: Follow me on Medium, Instagram, and Twitter!
+Part 1 is ‘Why building is 10x cheaper than renting from AWS’ and Part 3 is ‘Performance and benchmarks’.
+See new photos and updates: Follow me on Medium and Twitter!
 Leave thoughts and questions in comments below.

 Picking the 4 most important parts: CPU, GPU, Storage and Memory.

 There are only 8 components to a build: GPU, CPU, Storage, Memory, CPU Cooler, Motherboard, Power, Case.
 The first 4 are the most important.
 When training, data flows from storage to memory to the GPU, while the CPU helps along the way (manipulates batches, etc).
 So, you want to make sure:

 - Your CPU can support all your GPUs

 - Your GPU is fast enough and can fit the model and data batch in memory